ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/scanning.md

 # Scanning

-Each time you wish to **[execute](https://docs.erp.net/tech/modules/logistics/wms/wms-worker/orders/lines-execution.html)** lines of an order, you must first scan the corresponding products the necessary number of times.
+Each time you wish to **[execute](https://docs.erp.net/tech/modules/logistics/wms/wms-worker/orders/lines-execution.html)** lines of an order, you must first scan the corresponding products as many times as necessary.

 ## Single scan